jamiewaxberg/guild-chat-app/README.md

 ## Database

 This project uses a [Firebase database](https://firebase.google.com/).
+The database url is https://guild-chat-app.firebaseio.com/.